hasb73/sre-project/README.md

 **Target: < 15 minutes**

 - Achieved through PostgreSQL streaming replication
-- Replication lag typically < 1 second under normal conditions
+- Replication lag typically is below 1 second
-- Worst case: Up to 5 minutes of data loss if primary fails before replication completes
 - The azcopy cron jobs runs every 15minutes, but the failover script does an ondemand copy so the RPO can be under ~2 minutes

 ### RTO (Recovery Time Objective)